mansi142003/freifunkpro/_projects/completed_libremesh-easen-trying-it-out.md

 ---
 name: "Try LibreMesh without having a router"
-desc: "Ease the installation of a virtual environemt to try libremesh out"
+desc: "Ease the installation of a virtual environment to try libremesh out"
 requirements:
  - "Knowledge or interest in containerization an virtualization tools, such as docker"
 difficulty: "medium"